Colleges by Location

 Campus Life

 Not everything at University of Missouri-Kansas City is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about social life at University of Missouri-Kansas City.
+Find out some information about social life at University of Missouri-Kansas City.

 Student Organizations

 There are 334 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 2 and female students 5.
+This number includes sororities and fraternities.
+At this school, 2% of male students are members of social organizations, while that percentage is 5 for female students.
 The student organization with the highest level of popularity is The African American Student Union, followed by American Student Dental Association and Indian Students Association.
-Other popular organizations among the students at University of Missouri-Kansas City are Biological Sciences Society and The Chocolate Society.
+Other popular organizations at University of Missouri-Kansas City are Biological Sciences Society and The Chocolate Society.

-If drama is your thing, there is a club dedicated to acting that you can join.
-You have a passion for media and communication?
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
 University of Missouri-Kansas City publishes its own newspaper and has its own radio station.

 Student Services

-At University of Missouri-Kansas City, there are many amenities required for a pleasant and safe life on campus.
+At University of Missouri-Kansas City, there are many amenities that make life on campus pleasant and safe.

 24/7 emergency phone and alarm devices are available.
-There are electronically operated dormitory entrances.
-There is a 24-hour security patrol.
-The late-night transport/escort service is available.
+Dormitory entrances at the school are electronically operated.
+There is a round-the-clock security patrol.
+The transport/escort service operates during late hours.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Missouri-Kansas City.

 All in all, campus life at University of Missouri-Kansas City is rich and vibrant and provides all you need for a comfortable stay.